iobroker-community-adapters/ioBroker.shelly/README.md

 -->
 ### **WORK IN PROGRESS**
 * (klein0r) Added mqtt status states and checks for generation 2 devices
+* (klein0r) Send unchanged state to device, ack state if value is unchanged

 ### 6.0.0 (2022-07-07)
 Important: The adapter now requires at least Node.js 14.5